rojalin29/Data-Cleaning-Full-Project-MySQL/README.md

 Reduced missing and duplicate values.
 Standardized formats for consistency.
-Clean, reliable data for exploratory analysis and visualization.
+Clean, reliable data for exploratory analysis.

+#
 Feel free to reach out with any questions or feedback! 🚀